 Teamwork makes the deal work.
 (Or does it?)

-That number can even be broken down by who is involved.
+The 258 percent can even be broken down by who is involved.
 Bringing in sales leadership increases win rates by 119 percent and a CxO of around 204 percent.
 Big numbers, right?

 Sales is often thought of as an individual sport, but using the resources of the whole team can help individual reps close bigger, better deals.
 Add to that a collab-friendly CRM that offers easy access to in-motion deals, and you’re winning sales, right?